[?] Subscribe To This Site

 Move the board back and forwards to check that it displays a larger and then smaller number.
 Check the longer distance e.g. point at the ceiling and then a closer object e.g. a wall 20-50cm away.
 Adjust the preset as necessary.

 You could remove the comparator and use the internal analogue comparator but this would require more software to set the comparator level.
 It would require 'Up' and 'Down' buttons to control the level settings.

 With a temperature sensor you could change the value used for the speed of sound (currently fixed at 340m/s for 20ºC operation i.e. indoors!).
-This would make the pic sonar range finder more accurate in different environments.
+This would make the PIC Ultrasonic distance meter more accurate in different environments.